RetroMelon/retromelon.github.io/about.md

 Hello, I'm Joe.

-I'm a final year student studying for a BSc.
-Hons. at the University of Glasgow.
-As the former President and current Secretary of the <a href="http://gutechsoc.com">Glasgow University Tech Society (GUTS)</a> I've organised loads of weekend long events including <a href="http://gutechsoc.com/cdx">Glasgow's Cyber Defence Exercise</a> and <a href="http://gutechsoc.com/hackathon">Scotland's largest Hackathon</a>.
+I'm working as a Software Engineer on AWS for Amazon in Berlin.
+Previously, I graduated in Computing Science from the University of Glasgow.
+As the former President of the <a href="http://gutechsoc.com">Glasgow University Tech Society (GUTS)</a> I've organised loads of weekend long events for students including <a href="http://gutechsoc.com/cdx">Glasgow's Cyber Defence Exercise</a> and <a href="http://gutechsoc.com/hackathon">Scotland's largest Hackathon</a>.

-I have most experience in webdev, having developed and deployed apps in Django on Linux and Spring(Boot) on Cloud Foundry which are currently in use in industry.
-I like learning about <a href="https://pivotal.io/cloud-native">Cloud Native</a> and <a href="https://12factor.net/">12-factor apps</a> and other techniques for building scalable, maintainable cloud applications
+I like learning about techniques for building scalable, resillient and highly available cloud services.

-I'm also interested in machine learning, robotics and playing folky tunes on guitar & harmonica.
+I'm also interested in playing folky tunes on guitar & harmonica.

 ### Contact